juanpc2018/x86_64-is-dead/README.md

 but with today technology, MIPS can be a game changer...
 POWER architecture is similar to Epyc / Threadripper, but with 4x Threads per core like Xeon Phi.
-Most operating systems are Not designed to take advantage of Many cores, are designed for Many Interrupts, with Very Fast Cores "like intel".
+Most operating systems are Not designed to take advantage of Many cores, are designed for Many Interrupts with Very Fast Cores "like intel".

 Operating systems & Computers will split in 2,
 Many Interrupts with Fast 10-Core CPUS,